MarcoLodini/windows365/Windows365/link/usb-nfc-reader-support.md

 1. On the landing page, select the USB icon.
 2. After you see the sign in prompt **Tap your security key on the reader or insert it into the USB port**, tap your key on the NFC reader.
-3. Type your security key PIN (if required).
+3. Type your security key PIN (if necessary).
 4. Type the FIDO PIN and press the enter key.
 5. Tap and hold the FIDO token against the reader.
 6. You’re signed in.